crbanman/advent-of-code/README.md

 This repository contains my solutions to the [Advent of Code](https://adventofcode.com/) puzzles.

-**These answers are the first things that came to mind with 0 refactoring once the answer correct result was achieved.**
+**These answers are the first things that came to mind with 0 refactoring once the correct result was achieved.**

 ## Answers

 - [Day 1](day-01/) - Used Node.js
 - [Day 2](day-02/) - Used TypeScript with Deno
+- [Day 3](day-03/) - Used TypeScript with Deno